replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-online.md

-# Installing in an online (Internet-connected) environment
+# Installing in an Online (Internet-connected) Environment

 You can install an application to an existing Kubernetes cluster that contains nodes that can access the internet.
 In an online installation, the Replicated app manager pulls container images from the upstream registries directly.

-## Install with the app manager
+## Install with the App Manager

 To start, run the command that was provided by the application vendor: